nitrictech/docs/docs/reference/csharp/v0/queues/queue-send.md

 ---
-title: queue.send()
+title: csharp - queue.send()
-description: Send tasks to a queue.
+description: Reference for Nitric's csharp library - Send tasks to a queue.
 ---

 Send tasks to a queue.